datvidc/yir/README.md

 ##### Learnings

-Some experience working with Routes in React router dom v6.
+- Some experience working with Routes in React router dom v6.
 Very different from v5.
 Routes - Route and nested children.
+- CSS in JS means to really pay attention to data types. style={{style}}